Bounded maximum degree conjecture holds precisely for $c$-crossing-critical graphs with $c \leq 12$: Introduction

-In 2003, Richter conjectured that, for every positive integer $c$, there exists an integer $D(c)$ such that every $c$-crossing-critical graph has maximum degree less than $D(c)$~\cite{moharNowakowskiWest07}.
+In 2003, Richter conjectured that, for every positive integer $c$, there exists an integer $D(c)$ such that every $c$-crossing-critical graph has maximum degree fewer than $D(c)$~\cite{moharNowakowskiWest07}.
 Reflecting upon this conjecture, Bokal in 2007 observed that the known $3$-connected crossing-critical graphs of that time only had degrees $3,4,6$, and asked for existence of such graphs with arbitrary other degrees, possibly appearing arbitrarily many times.
-Hlin\v{e}n\'y augmented his construction of $c$-crossing-critical graphs with pathwidth linear in $c$ to show the existence of $c$-crossing-critical graphs with arbitrarily many vertices of every set of even degrees.
+Hlin\v{e}n\'y augmented his construction of $c$-crossing-critical graphs with pathwidth linear in $c$ to show the existence of $c$-crossing-critical graphs with \doneTodo{Referee 4: line 47: What is "high in c"?\\ Response: PH done.} arbitrarily many vertices of every set of even degrees.
 Only a recent paper by Bokal, Bračič, Der\v{n}\'ar, and Hlin\v{e}n\'{y}~\cite{bokalBracicDernarHlineny19} provided the corresponding result for odd degrees, showing in addition that, for sufficiently high $c$, all the three parameters -- crossing number~$c$, rational average degree $d$, and the set of degrees $D\subseteq \mathbb N\setminus \{1,2\}$ that appear arbitrarily often in the graphs of the infinite family -- can be prescribed.
 They also analysed the interplay of these parameters for $2$-crossing-critical graphs that were recently completely characterized by Bokal, Oporowski, Richter, and Salazar \cite{bokalOporowskiRichter16}.

 Despite all this research generating considerable understanding of the behavior of degrees in known crossing-critical graphs as well as extending the construction methods of such graphs, the original conjecture of Richter was not directly addressed in the previous works.
 It was, however, disproved by Dvo\v{r}\'ak and Mohar \cite{dvorakMohar10}, who showed that, for each integer $c\geq 171$, there exist $c$-crossing-critical graphs of arbitrarily large maximum degree.
 Their counterexamples, however, were not constructive, as they only exhibited, for every such $c$, a graph containing sufficiently many critical edges incident with a fixed vertex and argued that those edges belong to every $c$-crossing-critical subgraph of the exhibited graph.
 On the other hand, as a consequence of \cite{bokalOporowskiRichter16} it follows that, except for possibly some small examples, the maximum degree in a large $2$-crossing-critical graph is at most 6, implying that Richter's conjecture holds for $c=2$.
 In view of these results, and the fact that $1$-crossing-critical graphs (subdivisions of $K_5$ and $K_{3,3}$) have maximum degree at most $4$, this leaves Richter's conjecture unresolved for each $c\in\{3,4,\ldots,170\}.$